terrywang/vagrantboxes/archlinux-x86_64.md

 * Project: [Vagrantboxes](https://github.com/terrywang/vagrantboxes)
 * Download: [Arch Linux x86_64 Vagrant Base Box](http://cloud.terry.im/vagrant/archlinux-x86_64.box)
-* SHA256: `64bb28980bd9a66ecad91626e56d910cab0c6e2a31440034d91fd0aab9d927d6`
+* SHA256: `ed720eec67a867848e62481b72976528e7b3f49695decfc0daf8b316e2288a72`

 This is a minimal base box built for [Vagrant](http://www.vagrantup.com/).
-Initially created using VirtualBox 4.2.2 (now 5.0.14) on Linux x86_64, guest additions installed.
+Initially created using VirtualBox 4.2.2 (now 5.0.16) on Linux x86_64, guest additions installed.
 Packaged using Vagrant 1.8.1 (initially 1.3.4).

 This `Arch Linux` x86_64 base box was built using the `archlinux-2013.02.01-dual.iso`.
 Arch Linux is a **rolling release** so just run `pacman -Syu` to stay cutting edge.
 If shit happens and the system breaks, it's time to test your troubleshooting skills;-)

 > **NOTE**: In November 2012, Arch Linux switched to `systemd` as its default init system.
 In January 2013 `initsripts` was removed from its official repositories.
-The base box is up-to-date as of 8 February, 2016 (UTC+11).
+The base box is up-to-date as of 14 March, 2016 (UTC+11).

 ## Vagrant Base Box Information

 1. Release: Installed using `archlinux-2013.02.01-dual.iso`
-2. Kernel: `4.4.1-2-ARCH`
+2. Kernel: `4.4.5-1-ARCH`
-3. VirtualBox Guest Additions 5.0.14 installed using packages: `virtualbox-guest-{dkms,modules,utils}`
+3. VirtualBox Guest Additions 5.0.16 installed using packages: `virtualbox-guest-{dkms,utils}`
 4. Default boot target => `multi-user.target`
 5. `yaourt` installed as the front end for AUR
 6. Users and passwords